hollowaykeanho/GCP-Shell/CONTRIBUTING.md

 # CONTRIBUTING GUIDELINES
-First and foremose, thanks for your interest in contributing to this repository.
+First and foremost, thanks for your interest in contributing to this repository.
 This section lists out all the guidelines for having a smooth upstream.